craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 There are some quick and dirty ways to make tables, including the tprint() command, but if you follow the more detailed process just described, you can be quite specific about the data in 'column vectors' that you combine to make tables.

+An example of table preparation is in the macbeth.ats file in the source/Plays folder.

 If you have some complicated raw data you want to include in your text file, and then still manipulate that raw data into tables without having to manually 'draw' the table, as in Markdown, see the next section.

 # Raw text data manipulation